alvinalvin/plg_preload_Ags/README.md

 # Compatibilty

-The module is compatible with joomla 3-4-5.
+The plugin is compatible with joomla 3-4-5.

 # Change Log